wrenoud/nos-fpm/markdown/chapter_5.md

 portable hard drives, CD, DVD) with a detailed catalog of the data contained on each and the file name of the digital directory listing created in accordance with section 5.2.1 of this manual.
 If additional pages are needed for the transmittal letter, the project number and survey registry number shall be included on each page.
-Transmittal letters can be created in Pydro through the Reports > NOAA Forms menu, and should be signed digitally.
+Transmittal letters can be created in Pydro through the Reports &gt; NOAA Forms menu, and should be signed digitally.

 *Page 192*

 ------------------------------------------------------------------------------------------------------------------------

 Raw data can be shipped to NGDC at the following address:

 NOAA, National Geophysical Data Center NOAA/NESDIS/NGDC/MGG